 2. How are you hoping for your baby to be treated immediately after and for the first few days after birth?

 Do you want the baby’s cord to be cut by your partner?
 If possible, do you want your baby placed on your stomach immediately after birth?
 Do you want to feed the baby immediately?
-Will you breastfeed or bottle-feed?
-Would you like the baby to sleep next to you or in the nursery?
+Will you breastfeed or bottle feed?
+Would you like the baby to sleep next to you or in the nursery (if the hospital has one)?

 Hospitals have widely varying policies for the care of newborns — you’ll want to know what these are and how they match what you’re looking for.